Enhanced Imply Private on Google Kubernetes Engine is a Beta feature. For more information, see Experimental features.

 Before starting, you need to authorize gcloud to access the Cloud Platform with Google user credentials.
 To do so, run the command

 gcloud auth login and follow the prompts shown.
-Ensure that you authorize as a user with
+Ensure that you authorize as a user with sufficient permissions.

 If you are running the setup script from the Google cloud shell, you are prompted to authorize cloud shell when you start the script.